KDCQ

 KDCQ (92.9 FM, "K-Dock 92.9") is a radio station licensed to serve Coos Bay, Oregon, United States.
-The station, established in 1995, is owned by Bay Cities Building Company, Inc.
+The station, established in 1995, is owned by Bicoastal Media.

 Programming

 KDCQ broadcasts a classic hits music format to the greater Coos Bay and North Bend, Oregon, area.
 Local programming includes Lexi Ryan on middays and "Mike the Bear" on weekday afternoons.
 The remaining dayparts are covered by the "Classic Hits"-branded satellite-delivered oldies radio network from Cumulus.

 History

 The beginning

 Bay Cities Building Company, Inc., received the original construction permit from the Federal Communications Commission for a new FM station broadcasting with 2,500 watts of effective radiated power on a frequency of 93.5 MHz on September 1, 1994.
 The new station was assigned the KDCQ call sign by the FCC on December 1, 1994.
 KDCQ received its license to cover from the FCC on July 31, 1995.